feldob/Token-Cluster-Generator/README.md

 Requirements
 ------------
-JRE 6 ++
+JRE 7 ++

 Generate Clusters
 -----------------------

 Start the generator algorithm by calling:

-	java -jar tcg-0.1.jar
+	java -jar tcg-*.jar

+, where \* is the version of the executable ( e.g. 0.2).
 The generator uses [InPUT](https://github.com/feldob/InPUT) and can be customized by adjusting the parameters in clusterSpace.xml:

 * Folder : name of the folder where the files are saved
 * FrameSize : the edge size of the (squared) pane